ncabatoff/mkzrx/README.md

 Second, there's a bug in the current Grub which can be worked around by symlinking the disk device into /dev, so I do that.

-## The scripts

-### mkzpool

-mkzpool is a simple script to create a root zpool and some container datasets.
-It will also partition the disk if there isn't already a partition table.
-You might want to pre-create a partition table if you want to reserve some space.
-For example, on a USB key it might make sense to save some room for a VFAT partition.
-I've only tested the code in this repo with the first partition assigned to ZFS.
-If you take this route, the partition must be of type 'bf'.

-To run it simply give it the poolname and device name, for example:

-    ./mkzpool zal2 /dev/disk/by-id/usb-SanDisk_Extreme_AA010607160347510209-0:0

-I suggest not using a generic name like 'rpool', but rather to name it after the machine's hostname.
-This will make it easier to manage if you ever want to have the disks coexist in the same machine.
-On the other hand, the advantage to using a generic name is that it's one less customization, making it easier to synchronize your diverse hosts using nothing more than zfs send.

-### mkubuntu

-mkubuntu is invoked in the same way as mkzpool:

-    ./mkubuntu zal2 /dev/disk/by-id/usb-SanDisk_Extreme_AA010607160347510209-0:0

-This does the OS installation onto the pool created by mkzpool.  mkubuntu creates a minimal bootable ROOT/ubuntu dataset and installs grub.
-There are two interactive bits: you'll have to provide your timezone and tell grub what disk to install on.
-(I'm working on eliminating those dialogs to further automate the process.)

-### mkgrub

-mkgrub is invoked in the same way as mkzpool:

-    ./mkgrub zal2 /dev/disk/by-id/usb-SanDisk_Extreme_AA010607160347510209-0:0

-This makes the zpool bootable.

 ## Warning

 If you run these scripts on a machine with data you care about, you might lose